expln/metamath-lamp/docs/guide.md

 ### Proof: 2 + 2 = 4

-Let's first show using metamath-lamp to create a simple proof, namely, that 2 + 2 = 4.
+Let's show how to use metamath-lamp to create a simple proof, namely, that 2 + 2 = 4.
 This has already been proved in the set.mm database as theorem `2p2e4`.